 What Have Wire Colours Changed to?

-In domestic wiring situations, there are essentially 2 different types of cable you will encounter; 2 core and earth and 3 core and earth.
+In electrical wiring there are essentially 2 common types of cable you will encounter; 2 core and earth and 3 core and earth.
 2 core and earth (or twin and earth as it’s also known) is generally used for wiring radial and ring main circuits whereas 3 core and earth is used mostly in 2-way lighting setups.

-The colour changes for the 2 types of cable are as follows:
+The colour changes for the 2 common types of cable are as follows:

 Wire Colour Changes for 2-Core and Earth Cable